 10 May 2022, 11:52 | Updated: 16 November 2023, 14:43

 Elton John celebrates friendship with Stevie Wonder as he promotes Finish Line collaboration

-From Little Steve Wonder to a gamechanging pioneer of pop, funk and soul.
+From Little Stevie Wonder to a gamechanging pioneer of pop, funk and soul.

 Listen to this article